imangie/MO-IT103-Group-2/README.md

 ---

 ### Figure 2: Employee List Dashboard
 After logging in, users are directed to the Employee List dashboard.
-This view provides access to employee data and actions like Add, Update, Delete, and Generate Payslip.
+This view provides access to employee data and actions like Add, View, and Generate Payslip.

 ![Employee List](src/main/resources/org/example/motorphui/screenshots/employee_list.png)